 The judge will review your case, and you will need to contact the Court to receive the judge’s response.
 Failure to appear before the Court on the due date can result in the issuance of a warrant.

-When Can I See a Judge in Springfield MO Municipal Court?
+When Can I See a Judge in Springfield Missouri Municipal Court?